You've Seen 100 Species. How Many Exist?

 // entropy in [0.16, 4.92] bits

-Estimating Shannon entropy $H = -\sum_i p_i \log p_i$ from a finite sample is biased.
-The naive plug-in estimator $\hat{H} = -\sum_i \hat{p}_i \log \hat{p}_i$ systematically underestimates $H$ because it misses unseen species entirely.
+Estimating Shannon entropy H=ipilogpiH = -\sum_i p_i \log p_i from a finite sample is biased.
+The naive plug-in estimator H^=ip^ilogp^i\hat{H} = -\sum_i \hat{p}_i \log \hat{p}_i systematically underestimates HH because it misses unseen species entirely.

 Four estimators form a bias-correction hierarchy.